 If you purchase leather free shoes, they still may not be vegan-friendly.

 However, over the last fifty years, synthetic glues have far surpassed animal glues for effectiveness, low cost and consistency of quality.
-Whilst it is true that some shoe manufacturers still produce using animal glues, the majority of shoe glues used today is accidentally vegan.
+Whilst it is true that some shoe manufacturers still produce using animal glues, the majority of shoe glues used today is accidentally vegan friendly label.

 Good stuff, outdooreer, we love nature and we love animals!